How To Become A Virtual Financial Advisor (Plus Traits And Tools To Help You Work Remotely)I’ve got a confession to make…

-What Is A Virtual Financial Advisor?A virtual business is a business which uses electronic means to conduct business as opposed to a traditional brick and mortar business, which relies on face-to-face interactions.
+What Is A Virtual Financial Advisor?A virtual business is one that uses electronic means to conduct business as opposed to a traditional brick-and-mortar business, which relies on face-to-face interactions.

-For financial advisors, this means being location independent.
-If you’re a virtual financial advisor, you can work anywhere you want (as long as there’s an Internet connection) because meetings are conducted primarily by video chat and other client communication is handled via email and telephone.
+For financial advisors, this means being location-independent.
+If you're a virtual advisor, you can work anywhere you want, as long as there's a stable internet connection.
+How?
+Very easily.
+You can conduct meetings primarily by video chat and handle other client communications via email and telephone.
+However, being a virtual advisor is so much more than just hosting a Zoom meeting or boosting a Facebook post.
+Just like in an in-person business, your goal is to deliver exceptional service to your clients.
+The only thing you're doing by going virtual is swapping out the office conference table for one that floats in cyberspace.
+Plus, there'll be plenty of occasions to work and meet with clients face-to-face.
 Why Being Virtual Is Good For Financial Advisors...Traditional financial advisor business models require a physical office presence.
 This means that advisors must build their lives around the office.
 They must be there to meet with clients, build an infrastructure around the location, and manage it as well.
 In other words, advisors are forced to shape their lives around their businesses.

 Working virtually breaks that tether.
 Virtual financial advisors can build their businesses around their lives.
 In turn, they become happier, more productive, and better servants to their clients.
 ALSO READ: 5 Priceless Tips For Financial Advisors Who Want A “Lifestyle” Practice Plus, financial advisors are becoming more specialized.
 According to CEG Worldwide research, 70% of top financial advisors (defined as those earning $1 million or more annually) focus on a particular niche.
 In order to reach their niches, financial advisors need to be able to find and communicate with people in various locations.
 For example, if you’re a financial advisor who specializes in working with dentists, a virtual business can be your best friend.
 Because instead of being tied to your local area, you can market your services to a wider pool of prospective clients.
 Let’s say you’re a financial advisor in New York.
 The search term “financial advisor New York” gets a mere 590 searches per month.
 Yeah, that’s it.
 And according to U.S. News, there are 734 firms in New York with 21,602 advisors.
 Do the math on that one.

 If you’re in a small town or state with a low population, you fare even worse.
 “Financial advisor Wyoming” gets ten searches per month.
 Now, I know that search stats aren’t everything, but they are a good proxy for how much demand is in an area.
 If there are 590 searches per month for New York and 10 per month for Wyoming, it’s easy to see that there’s more demand in New York.
 I don’t know about you, but I would rather put myself in a position to win, rather than depending on the low demand in my local area.
 When you only work in person, you limit yourself to your geographic area and people will only travel so far to see you.
 You unnecessarily limit yourself.
 Why A Virtual Financial Advisor Is Good For Clients...Virtual financial advisors can enhance their unique value propositions.
-The ability to meet with a financial advisor from the comfort of their own homes is a value-add for many people.
-Clients are no longer limited to working with someone based solely on shared geography.
-They can choose the best financial advisor for them based on their goals and not based on a map.
+For starters, the sheer convenience and comfort of being able to meet with an advisor from the comfort of one's home cannot be overstated.

 According to the McKinsey Affluent Consumer Insight Survey, 59% of people under 60 were somewhat comfortable, comfortable, or very comfortable working with a virtual financial advisor.
 That number bumps up to 67% for people under 50.
 Oh, and guess what?
-That survey was done BACK IN 2014! 🤯 Which means those numbers are undoubtedly higher now, especially considering the adoption of videoconferencing software has gone parabolic.
+That survey was done BACK IN 2014! 🤯 Considering how the adoption of video conferencing software significantly ramped up in 2020, those numbers are undoubtedly higher now.
+As you can see, the virtual shift was already happening — the events of 2020 just proved that it works and cemented its place in this industry as well as many others.
+Plus, look at all the other ways we’ve already gone virtual: We date online, buy movie tickets, go to the doctor, order groceries, and all sorts of products, manage our banking, make new friends, and much more.
+Of course, your clients are OK with a virtual financial advisor.
+If you set up the infrastructure of your virtual financial advisor business correctly and market it with the right messaging and branding, you can have amazing client relationships.
+Besides that, you can make more money, work less, have a better work-life balance, and even gain more clients — all without a physical office.
 Anecdotally, I’ve noticed that HNW and UHNW investors are willing to search for the right financial advisor for their situations.
 They do NOT make major life decisions by throwing darts on a map.
 Traits Of Successful Virtual Financial AdvisorsI’ve had the pleasure of working with several virtual financial advisors who subscribe to my Inner Circle newsletter, as well as working with various advisors over the years and paying attention to the trends.
-I’ve noticed these four traits among successful virtual advisors…
+I’ve noticed these traits among successful virtual advisors…

 Enter: the hybrid approach.
 A hybrid approach allows you to work virtually for most or part of the time, while meeting face-to-face for specific meetings.
 Does this require a physical office location?
 Nope.
 Because you can meet in public spaces (such as a coffee shop or restaurant), your home, or the clients’ homes.
 Tools For Running A Remote Business...This is by no means an exhaustive list.
 It’s meant to get the gears in your head spinning about how you’re going to go virtual…